Housing Terms and What They Mean

 -

-Any census tract (or equivalent geographic area defined by the Census Bureau) in which at least 50% of households have an income less than 60% of the area median gross income.
-In addition, it may also be a Qualified Census Tract if it has a poverty rate of at least 25%.
+Any census tract (or equivalent geographic area defined by the Census Bureau) in which at least 50% of households have an income less than 60% of the area's median gross income.
+In addition, a census tract may also be a Qualified Census Tract if it has a poverty rate of at least 25%.

 - Redlining